ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

    process in {{response}} and sends this in response to the request from the Oblivious Relay Resource.

-9. The Oblivious Relay Resource forwards this response to the client.
+9. The Oblivious Relay Resource forwards this response to the Client.

-10. The client removes the encapsulation to obtain the response to the original request.
+10. The Client removes the encapsulation to obtain the response to the original request.